-As anyone who has suffered from a painful pinched nerve in the back knows, treatment is usually required to alleviate the symptoms.
+As anyone who has experienced a painful pinched nerve in the back knows, treatment is usually required to alleviate the symptoms.
 However, in most cases the treatment needed for pain relief can be accomplished from the comforts of home with a variety of conservative techniques.
-In most cases, a pinched nerve is a result of an injury or muscle strain and only needs time to heal.
-However, nerve compression can also result from spine deterioration, and spine surgery may be required to entirely overcome the painful symptoms.
+A majority of times, a pinched nerve is a result of an injury or muscle strain and only needs time to heal.
+However, nerve compression can also result from spine deterioration, and spine surgery may be required to entirely alleviate the painful symptoms.

-If you are suffering from a pinched nerve in the back or neck, treatment options vary depending on the severity and origin of your pain.
+If you are experiencing a pinched nerve in the neck, or back, treatment options vary depending on the severity and origin of your pain.
 Some of the most common conservative, non-surgical treatments include:

 - Medication – anti-inflammatory pain medication, topical analgesics, muscle relaxants and cortisone injections can all help reduce your pain while you heal.

-In the event that these pinched nerve conservative back treatment options don’t alleviate your pain after several days, contact Laser Spine Institute (LSI) to learn about our minimally invasive, outpatient spine procedures and how we may be able to help you find relief.
-Contact us?today for more information and to receive a free MRI or CT scan review.
+In the event that these pinched nerve conservative back treatment options don’t alleviate your pain after several days, contact Laser Spine Institute to learn about our minimally invasive, outpatient spine procedures and how we may be able to help you find relief.
+Contact us today for more information and to receive a free review of your MRI or CT scan.